Emertechs-Labs/ContextEngieeringGuide/README.md

 ### What languages are supported?
 **English** is required for submissions, but you can develop in any programming language with Hedera SDKs (JavaScript, Python, Go, Java, etc.).

+### Is certification required to win prizes?
+**Yes!** At least one member from your team must have completed the Hedera Developer Certification and earned a certificate to be eligible for hackathon prizes.

 ### How are winners selected?
 **Judging Criteria:**